mohamedsalama677/Basics-for-gen-AI/section_1_livekit_voice_agent/README.md

 + stt=google.STT(model="latest_long"),
 ```

-Persona, tools, TTS and VAD are unchanged.
-The reason this works is that
+Persona, tools, LLM, TTS and VAD are unchanged.
+The reason this works is
-`AgentSession` accepts any object implementing the `STT` interface, so the
+that `AgentSession` accepts any object implementing the `STT` interface, so
-agent code is completely decoupled from the vendor.
-The same would apply to
+the agent code is completely decoupled from the vendor.
+The same would apply
-swapping Cartesia for ElevenLabs (`tts=elevenlabs.TTS(voice=...)` after
+to swapping Cartesia for ElevenLabs (`tts=elevenlabs.TTS(voice=...)` after
-`pip install "livekit-agents[elevenlabs]"`) or swapping Gemini for
+`pip install "livekit-agents[elevenlabs]"`) or swapping the LLM from Groq
-GPT-4o-mini (`llm=openai.LLM(model="gpt-4o-mini")`).
+to OpenAI (`llm=OpenAILLM(model="gpt-4o-mini")` — same class, just drop the
+`base_url`).

+In fact the switch from Gemini to Groq that fixed the rate-limiting (see
+LLM choice note above) is a working example of the same decoupling: one
+constructor swap in `agent.py`, no changes elsewhere.

-Note: Google Cloud STT needs GCP application-default credentials, not just
+Note: Google Cloud STT needs GCP application-default credentials.
+If you
-the Gemini API key.
-If you don't have GCP set up, treat `agent_swap.py` as
+don't have GCP set up, treat `agent_swap.py` as demonstration code — the
-demonstration code — the one-line swap above is the point.
+one-line swap is the point.

 ## Known limitations